cwendorf/Sourcebook/EASI/data-analysis/paired.md

 # EASI | Data Analysis

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ## Paired Samples t Test

 ### Obtaining Descriptive Statistics

-Get the means and standard deviations for the variables.
+1. Type the following to get the means and standard deviations for the variables.

 ```{r}
 (PairedData) |> describeMoments()